 Talk to your doctor before taking any product.
 Even over-the-counter medications can interact with other drugs or cause severe side effects.
 Here are some options:

-But NSAIDs can cause harmful side effects like stomach irritation and bleeding if you take them for a long time.
-They can also lead to kidney and liver damage, which may be more likely in people with diabetes.
-But the risk is low.
+But NSAIDs are known to increase the risk of heart attack and strike, especially when taken in high doses.
+They can alsocause harmful side effects like stomach irritation and bleeding if you take them for a long time.
+Although the risk is low, they can also lead to kidney and liver damage when taken for a long time, which may be more likely in people with diabetes.

 Acetaminophenand other over-the-counter drugs that contain it relieve pain without reducing inflammation.
 These medications don’t cause the stomach irritation that NSAIDs do, but taking more than recommended can lead to liver damage.
 Read labels and check with your pharmacist.